 How to get from Porto Airport to city centre

 Porto Francisco Sá Carneiro Airport is located around 11km from the city of Porto, providing three methods of transport to get you into the city.
 The quickest method is by taxi.
 The Porto airport taxi ride will take approximately 20 minutes into the city and cost around 23€.
 The airport also provides a quick journey via Metro, taking 25 minutes at a cheaper rate of 2.45€.
 Finally, there are multiple local bus lines that run from the airport to various locations in the city, costing approximately 2€ to get you into the centre and taking around 30 minutes.
+Welcome Pickups offers meet and greet services and a friendly introduction to Porto at the same price as a regular taxi.
 Click here to see the cost.

 Comparison of the options